gabwink/estimation/README.md

 ## What is a particle  filter

-Particle filters are a discrete approximation of a Bayes fitler.
-They are approximating the intwergral in a continuous domain.
-They are rwally good for systems where your sensor models are primarily defined by their geometry rather than being defined by a noise distribution.
+Particle filters are a discrete approximations of a Bayes fitler.
+They are approximating the intergral in a continuous domain.
+They are really good for systems where your sensor models are primarily defined by their geometry rather than being defined by a noise distribution.

-Particle Filters are a way of using samples from a distribution to model the impact of nontriv- ial/nonlinear transition functions (typically arising from physics or some other principled modeling approach).